zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 ## Why not Yarn?

-TBH, I was really pissed when Facebook has made Yarn public.
+TBH, I was really pissed when Yarn has been made public.
 I was heavily contributing to pnpm for several months and there were nowhere any news about Yarn.
 The info about its development was not public.